sebarmano/loopoll/README.md

 Want to provide feedback by voting?

-Use feedback loops through Loopoll!
+Use feedback loops through Loop-oll!

 ###Voting
-Users must have an account to vote, can only vote on questions (created by other users - not on their own!) until the due date, and each user can only vote once(!) on any question - there are no loopholes with Loopoll!
+Users must have an account to vote, can only vote on questions (created by other users - not on their own!) until the due date, and each user can only vote once(!) on any question - there are no loopholes with Loop-oll!

 ###Login

 Sign up (or log in if you already have an account) via http://0:0:0:0!

-- If you'd like to test Loopoll before creating an account, log in with email: test@test and pwd: test.
+- If you'd like to test Loop-oll before creating an account, log in with email: test@test and pwd: test.
 - Once logged in, your name will display in the top nav, next to the logout button.

 ###Features